petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 #### 3.4 Kernel headers and development packages

 The driver package uses Dynamic Kernel Module Support (DKMS) to build the amdgpu-dkms module for installed kernels.
 This requires the installation of Linux kernel headers and modules for each kernel.
-These are installed automatically with the kernel.
+These packages are installed automatically with the kernel.
 However, if you use multiple kernel versions or download kernel images without the meta-packages, you might need to install them manually.

 ```bash
 $ sudo apt install "linux-headers-$(uname -r)" "linux-modules-extra-$(uname -r)"